decagondev/supabase-password-reset/README.md

 - Add appropriate authorization checks to ensure only authorized users can reset passwords.
 - Consider using CAPTCHA or similar verification to prevent automated abuse.
 - It's recommended to set up a secure password change flow after users log in with their temporary password.

+## Dependencies

+This package depends on:
+- `@supabase/supabase-js`: For interacting with Supabase
+- `bcrypt`: For securely hashing passwords
+- `mailgun.js`: For sending emails via Mailgun
+- `form-data`: Required by the Mailgun.js client

 ## API Reference